American Royal: American Royal Museum

 The American Royal Museum is open by appointment and for extended hours during the American Royal season.
 Exhibits include horses, veterinary medicine, the history of the American Royal, agriculture in Kansas City, and horse, rodeo and livestock show clothing, saddles, and memorabilia.

 Move to Wyandotte County

 In October 2016, the American Royal Association announced its relocation to Wyandotte County, Kansas.
 It had secured the land by December 2019.
 Groundbreaking was expected to start in early 2020.
 The complex was expected to open in November 2021.

 Events

 The American Royal is an annual eight-week season of barbecue competition, rodeos, livestock shows, equestrian events and agricultural activities benefiting youth and education.
-One of Kansas City's premier late-year events with annual economic impact of more than $62 million, the Royal hosts the world's largest barbecue contest, one of the Midwest's largest livestock exhibitions, one of the top five ranked rodeos in the nation, and is home of the national championship horse competition.
+One of Kansas City's premier late-year events with annual economic impact of more than $62 million, the Royal hosts the world's largest barbecue contest, one of the Midwest's largest livestock exhibitions, a rodeo sanctioned by the Professional Rodeo Cowboys Association (PRCA), and is home of the national championship horse competition.

 The barbecue contest is divided into several categories: brisket, pork ribs, pork shoulder, chicken, sausage, side dishes, and dessert.